Vaibhavs10/anli-performance-prediction/README.md

 The JSON files have information about what all parameters are expected by the classifier/ similarity routine and the name of the JSON file dictates what codebase it runs.

-# Baselines
-Currently there are 2 main baselines - a decision tree classifier and cosine similarity using TF-IDF as the features.
-Check the json files in the root of this project for the experiment definitions.

 # Project structure
 Everything is broadly structured into 4 folders